10 most interesting and strange facts about Germany

 Several things that have already become common for us were invented in Germany.
 For example, the X-ray machine was designed by Wilhelm Conrad Roentgen in 1895.
 Germans did pocket watch, clarinet, jellyfish, CooKoo watch, diesel engine, paraffin, automated calculator, aspirin, contact lenses, the phone, Fanta, garden, bicycle, LCD screen, pregnancy test, and many other inventions.
 Moreover, Adidas and Puma are well-known German brands founded by brothers Adolf Dassler and Rudolph Dassler.
 Also, world-renowned musicians Johann Sebastian Bach, Ludwig van Beethoven, Wolfgang Amadeus Mozart, world-renowned scientist, physicist Albert Einstein, and few other geniuses are of German origin.

-As you can see, Germany is a fascinating and colorful country.
+As you can see, Germany is a fascinating and colourful country.
 You have already become acquainted with its history, culture, strange beliefs, traditions, and, most importantly, the inventions.
 If you plan your trip there, do not forget to visit as many castles as you can and to eat the famous Currywurst!
 The best way to get to know a country is to be acquainted with its history, culture, and cuisine.